rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 Microsoft offers a "Document Inspector" for removing "personal or sensitive information" before you share an Office file.
 Windows lets you view and delete metadata from a file via the Properties dialog box.
 The quickest way is to click Properties > Details > Remove Properties and Personal Information > "Create a copy with all possible properties removed."

+Metadata even exists in physical media like on printed pamphlets.
+Printers are built to add tiny unique dots of almost invisible (usually light yellow) ink to what you print.
+These dots are arranged in patterns that link a document to a printer.
+This was originally added as part of a deal between the US Secret Service and printer manufacturers to help track down counterfeiters.
+We suggest getting a printer from a yard sale or recycling space and buying ink cartridges for it in cash.

 ##OTR messengers (the shit talk section)